Michielvde1253/skyrama-private-server/README.md

 ## How to play

 You can find the game on http://skyrama.glitch.me.
-You will need a browser that supports flash (and flash player itself) to run the game.
-I personally recommend https://flash.pm/browser/ if you want to do it the easy way.
+You will either need a browser that supports Flash (and Flash Player itself), or an all-in-one browser like [Flash Browser](https://flash.pm).

 ## How to run the code locally

-In order to run the code, simply run server.py.
-Make sure you have installed the required libraries from requirements.txt first.
+Install the libraries from requirements.txt and start server.py.
+It's as simple as that!

 You will need a browser that supports Flash (and Flash Player itself) to run the game.
-Alternatively, you can use https://flash.pm/browser/.
+Alternatively, you can use [Flash Browser](https://flash.pm).

 ## Known issues
 - Leaving the tutorial early causes bugs.
+- (and a bunch more xD)

 ## List of quest task types
 This are all the types of tasks that can be in a quest.
-Doing an unimplemented one will work in-game, but after refreshing, all further progress on quests will be gone!
+Doing an unimplemented one will work in-game, but after refreshing all further progress on quests will be gone!
 The tutorial (as well as the mid-game "cargo tutorial") and most important other types are working.

 - [x] BuyBay
 - [x] BuyLandsideBuilding